 The boat is equipped with 4 berths, a galley and 80.0 liter fresh water capacity.

-The Danboat 23 is equipped with a masthead rig.
+The Danboat 23 is built with a masthead rig.
 The advantage of a masthead rig is its simplicity and the fact that a given sail area - compared with a fractional rig - can be carried lower and thus with less heeling moment.

 Fin keel